Singaporean Hokkien: History

 From the 19th until the early half of the 20th century, there was a large influx of Chinese migrants from southern China into Singapore.
 This led to Chinese constituting almost 75% of Singapore's population.
-Of these Chinese, many originated from the regions of Quanzhou and Zhangzhou in Fujian province.
-They brought Min Nan to Singapore, which was then propagated throughout the Malayan region.
-As there was no formal Chinese name for Min Nan in the early 20th century, these migrants began to use their place of origin as the name of their speech, and thus called the dialect "Hokkien", referring to Fujian province.
+Of these Chinese, many originated from the regions of Amoy/Xiamen, Quanzhou and Zhangzhou in Fujian province.
+They brought Southern Min to Singapore, which was then propagated throughout the Malayan region.
+As there was no formal Chinese name for Southern Min in the early 20th century, these migrants began to use their place of origin as the name of their speech, and thus called the dialect "Hokkien", referring to Fujian province.

 During the 19th century, many traditional private Chinese schools in Singapore (referred to as 私塾仔 (su-sio̍k-á)) generally used Hokkien to teach Chinese classics and Classical Chinese.
 However, by the early 20th century, Mandarin began to replace Hokkien as the medium of instructions in Chinese schools after the founding of many Mandarin-medium schools.

 During the 1950s and 1960s, many political speeches in Singapore were in Hokkien, in order to reach out to the Chinese community in Singapore.
 There was also a thriving Hokkien cultural scene that included Hokkien story-telling, opera, and media in Singapore.

 After 1979, the Singapore government began to push for the use of Mandarin in Singapore, spearheaded by the Speak Mandarin Campaign.
 Following this, the Singapore government also began to employ a more stringent censorship, or ban, of Hokkien media in the Singaporean Chinese media.
 Consequently, all Hokkien-language media in Singapore had to be dubbed in Mandarin before being allowed to stream on national TV.

 In addition, the 1980s saw Chinese-medium education replaced by that in English, causing English to emerge as the most widely used language in Singapore.
 The emergence of the English language, coupled with heavy promotion of Mandarin, generally led Hokkien to decline in Singapore after 1979.